vssivabharathi/amfoss-tasks/task-02/README.md

 ## Approach to my problem:
 I wrote my approach to the task-02 in My Hugo website.
-You can see that in **homepage -> project -> portfolio:** I wrote my approach to this task-02 there:)
+You can see that in **homepage -> project -> portfolio:** I wrote my approach to this task-02 there